nottaro/littleroot/content/_index.md

 Heya!
 I'm Jonathan!
 This is a website I made as a side project!
 Thanks to Thomas Han and Edward Huynh for helping!

 I'm a proud member of [the town](town.md).
 We should have a town page coming.....Osacr is making it.
+These are my [sister sites](townsites.md).

 Originally my notes were on paper, but I'm working on copying them over!
 This is why my Methods and Specialist notes aren't complete...